Unofficial Champions ◆

 - The reigning champion can only relinquish the title by losing a subsequent match to a competitor, or by retiring, or by death.

 - From time to time, the reigning champion is obligated to defend his title against the strongest challengers.

 In 1946, Alexander Alekhine passed away, and forced the chess world to resolve

-a novel dilemma: the death of a reigning champion.
-Due to this problematic interregnum, a French chess organization
+a novel problem: the death of a reigning champion.
+Due to this troublesome interregnum, a French chess organization

 founded in 1924, inactive since 1939, suddenly rocketed to prominence.
 Fédération Internationale des

 Échecs (FIDE) proposed a solution that a title tournament take place inviting the world's most prominent